banner

 A drug charge connected to your name could negatively impact your personal, social, and professional life.
 At Mark Sherman Law we highly value protecting your future and have helped many clients in the past do just that.
 The first step with drug charges is to take a serious moment to reflect on whether or not you need help with addiction.
 If you do, a defense lawyer in your corner could assist you in getting the help you need and deserve.
 In the courtroom, your lawyer could advocate for your charges to be reduced to avoid the mandatory minimum, and work towards getting your case dismissed and your name cleared.

 Knowing your rights is also extremely important.
-Anything you say to police, even in good spirits, could be used against you.
+Anything you say to the police, even in good spirits, could be used against you.
 While it may be advisable to cooperate, an attorney can help make sure you do so in a way that protects you from unnecessary risk.

 Protect Your Name and Reputation – Call a Stamford Defense Attorney Today